OntoRep/EDXL/README.md

 # EDXL
-EDXL vocabulary developed in COncORDE project.
+EDXL vocabulary developed in COnCORDE project.

 The Emergency Data Exchange Language (EDXL) is a broad initiative to create an integrated framework for a wide range of emergency data exchange standards to support operations, logistics, planning and finance.
 This vocabulary provides partial implementation of some of  its concepts modelled with RDF/Turtle.